Follow these steps to register your Liferay DXP server with LCS:

 Select the environment’s Registration tab.
 This is where you manage and download the environment’s token file, that registers servers in the environment.

-The selected services are enabled for all servers that connect to this environment.
-If Portal Property Analysis is selected, you can prevent LCS from analyzing specific properties.
-Enter them into the box that appears when you select Show Blacklisted Properties.
-Note that LCS doesn’t access security sensitive properties.
+Liferay Instance Activation is either enabled or disabled for all servers that connect to this environment.
+If Portal Property Analysis is selected, you can prevent LCS environment.

 What you do now depends on what you did in the previous step:

-Changes to LCS service selections: Regenerate and download the token.
+Changes to Liferay Instance Activation: Regenerate and download the token.
 Regenerating a token causes all servers using the old token to disconnect from LCS.
 You must reconnect them using the new token.